sundararajan-rajendr/SONiC/doc/mgmt/Management Framework.md

 Version checks are bypassed if Accept-Version header is not present in the request.

 For YANG defined RESTCONF APIs, the server's version can be discovered through the standard Capabilities gNMI RPC.

+###### 3.2.2.5.12 gNOI RPCs

+Along with gNMI RPCS (GET,SET,SUBSCRIBE,CAPABILITIES), custom RPCs are exposed on the [gNOI](https://github.com/openconfig/gnoi) server on the same port as gNMI server.

+gNOI Allows the gNMI server to add custom RPC operations. gNOI Provides a number of standardized RPCs, however currently on the the system/Time RPC is available from those RPCs.

+OpenConfig and Sonic customer RPCs are also available via gNOI via the sonic_gnoi.proto file in the telemetry repository.
+This file provides the protobuf definition for calling these RPCs as well as the format of their arguments and their responses.

+Also, the JWT authentication method uses two custom RPCs called Authenticate and Refresh to manage the JWT tokens.
+These RPCs are available in the sonic_gnoi_jwt.proto file in the telemetry repository.

+For gNOI client usage examples see [3.2.2.3](#3223-gnmi-client)

 ##### 3.2.2.6 Translib